prashant-kikani/prashant-kikani.github.io/_posts/2020-12-20-how-to-get-started-in-machine-learning.markdown

 ## Role of Kaggle competitions

 [Kaggle competitions](https://www.kaggle.com/competitions) is, according to me, the best way to learn ML or data science to keep ourselves updated with the latest research.
-People from all over the world try to solve the same problem & share their learning with each other.
+People from all over the world try to <a href="https://prashantkikani.com/blog/solve-problems" target="_blank">solve</a> the same problem & share their learning with each other.

 Benefit we get is, we get to see how other people are trying to solve the problem.
 Sometimes, people try innovative approaches to solve problems which we would have never thought of.
 That's the benefit of a community.